14 Different Types of Frogs in Minnesota

 Cricket frogs, also known as spring peepers, are a type of frog found in the forest regions of northern Minnesota.

-It is a small species characterized by its green or brownish-green color with darker spots on its back and legs.
+It is a small species characterized by a green or brownish-green color with darker spots on its back and legs.
 Cricket frogs have a distinctive call that sounds like peep, peep.

-The males will call out for females during the mating season, which usually occurs from late March through early June.
+The males will call out for females during the mating season, usually from late March through early June.

 Cricket frogs live on the ground near creeks and ponds, where they eat insects and other small invertebrates, such as worms.